Associate Director & Director of Education & Outreach

 434.315.8775 (ext.
 3)

-Cainan Townsend is the Director of Education and Public Programs at the Robert Russa Moton Museum (Moton), a National Historic Landmark.
+Cainan Townsend is the Associate Director & Director of Education and Outreach, of the Robert Russa Moton Museum, a National Historic Landmark.
 Cainan is a graduate of Prince Edward County Public Schools in Farmville, Virginia.
 Cainan leads the Moton Museum Education Team as they work to advance the museum’s mission in all parts of the commonwealth through active education and public program offerings.

-Cainan served as a 2016 Governor’s fellow with the Virginia Secretaries of Education Anne Holton and Dietra Trent in the administration of Governor Terrance McAuliffe.
+Cainan served as a 2016 Governor’s fellow with the Virginia Secretary of Education in the administration of Governor Terrance McAuliffe.
 In November 2017 he was elected to serve on the Prince Edward County School Board.
 In January 2018 he was appointed to serve on the African American Cultural Resources Taskforce by Governor Terrance McAuliffe.
 In August 2019 he was appointed to the Commission for African American History Education by Governor Ralph S. Northam.

 A Prince Edward County native, Cainan graduated from Longwood University with a Bachelor of Science in Liberal Studies with a minor in Leadership Studies and with his Master of Science in Counselor Education.